 How you position your Call to Action (CTA) has a big influence on how your recipients react to it.
 A hard-to-see CTA placed at the bottom of your newsletter is unlikely to produce the same results as one that is prominently featured above the fold on your email.

 To maximize the engagement with your CTA, we recommend using clear language both in and around the CTA to contextualize it.
 You don’t want your recipients guessing as to what the CTA is for, so state clearly what will happen after they press the button or link.
 Ensure that the text on the CTA itself is a clear and easy-understandable statement.
-For example, “Sign Up Now” let’s recipients know the purpose of the CTA much better than “Click here”.
-This is another email newsletter best practice that is not to be forgotten.
+For example, “Sign Up Now” lets recipients know the purpose of the CTA much better than “Click here.”
+This is another email newsletter best practice that shouldn’t be forgotten.

 13. Keep Your Email Newsletter Size Under 100KB